mmmray/mmmray.github.io/transports.md

 Instead of websocat talking to websocat directly, it talks to mitmproxy, and mitmproxy logs and forwards all traffic.

 As before, you can enter messages on both ends.
 In the `mitmproxy` window, you can hit `Enter` to view the HTTP request, then hit `Tab` to switch to the `WebSocket Messages` tab.
-Hit `q` to get back to the list of requests, and `q`
-+ `y` again to exit the inspector.
+Hit `q` to get back to the list of requests, and `q`, then `y` to exit the inspector.

 Next let's to SplitHTTP, just because this one is HTTP-based and a good target for mitmproxy.